altan-me/api.countify.xyz/readme.md

 ### Docker Configuration Notes

 - App listens on port 5000
+- Uses Gunicorn WSGI server with 4 workers and threading for production deployment
 - Data is persisted under `./data` on the host
 - On first run, if `ADMIN_PASSWORD` is not provided, a temporary password is printed to the container logs
 - For production, set `ADMIN_PASSWORD` explicitly and change it after first login
 - Sessions last 2 days and refresh on activity - set a stable `SECRET_KEY` for persistence across restarts
 - When running behind a reverse proxy, set `TRUSTED_PROXY_DEPTH=1` for proper client IP detection
 - For HTTPS deployments, set `SESSION_COOKIE_SECURE=1` and `ENABLE_HSTS=1`
+- Includes health check endpoint for container orchestration

 ## API Usage